About Civil Society Involvement

-We want to understand the key issues within the current ESIF programme that are affecting the ability of third sector organisations to use European funds effectively.
+Civil Society Involvement is a programme designed to enhance the voice of the third sector at a national level.
+Civil Society Involvement seeks to understand the key issues within the current ESIF programme which are affecting the ability of third sector organisations to use European funds effectively, and look ahead to how the funding landscape will look in future.

-- Be a collective voice – we will raise these issues through dedicated CSI representatives sitting on the national committees and will pro-actively work for solution.
+- Be a collective voice – raise these issues through dedicated CSI representatives who sit on the national committees and will pro-actively work for solutions

-- Influence and make change – we will gather the knowledge and experience of third sector organisations in the delivery of European Funded services to influence the focus of the remaining 2014 – 2020 Programme and to feed into discussions around the Future Prosperity Fund and other legacy funds.
+- Influence and make change – gather the knowledge and experience of third sector organisations in the delivery of European Funded services to influence the focus of the remaining 2014 – 2020 programme, and to feed into discussions around the Future Prosperity Fund and other legacy funds

-- Get key information to you fast – we will communicate the information gathered to the sector through easy access digital and web- based channels.
+- Get key information to you fast – CSI will communicate the information gathered to the sector through easy-access digital and web-based channels.

 Contact our team to share your experiences in accessing European Funding and help shape the remaining 2014-2020 programme via: